Top 3 COVID-19 Initiatives for Sales Leaders

 by Patricia Lundy

 Changes in customer expectations, business models, and reliance on sales enablement technologies is only the beginning.
-This blog post will outline the top 3 initiatives to focus on now and for the coming year.
+This blog post will outline the top 3 initiatives to focus on right now so that you’re prepared for 2021.

 Take Your Sales Teams Completely Digital